fediversespace/fediverse.space/frontend/README.md

+# fediverse.space frontend

+The React frontend for [fediverse.space](https://fediverse.space).
+Written in Typescript.

+- Set the environment variable `REACT_APP_STAGING=true` when building to use the staging backend.

+# Default README

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>